guillaumegd/npc-llm-back/README.md

 - JSON-formatted communication for structured responses
 - System prompts combine persona definition and chat context

+### Intent Classification Agent
+The project uses a specialized Mistral AI agent for intent classification.
+The [AGENT.md](./AGENT.md) file contains the complete definition, configuration, and examples needed to create this agent in the Mistral AI platform.
+This document serves as a reference for understanding the intent classification system and provides detailed instructions for agent deployment.

 ### Hybrid Approach to NPC Behavior
 The implementation balances structure and flexibility:
 - Predefined conversation trees guide key narrative points